 a) Sound is defined as the form of energy which can be heard by us.
 Sound waves are longitudinal waves in air.

 b) Consider a bell jar which is covered using a cork.
-When an electric bell is kept outside the bell jar the sound produced by the bell is heard.
+When an electric bell is kept outside the bell jar, the sound produced by the bell is heard.
 When the same electric bell is placed inside a bell jar, the sound produced by the electric bell is not audible to our ears.
-This explains that sound waves cannot travel in vacuum as there are no particles that can vibrate resulting in the production of the sound.
+This explains that sound waves cannot travel in vacuum as there are no particles that can vibrate, resulting in the production of sound.

 Q61. a) How is sound produced?
 Explain with the help of an example.

-b) How does sound from a sound producing body travel through air to reach our ears?
+b) How does sound from a sound-producing body travel through the air to reach our ears?
 Illustrate your answer with the help of a labelled diagram.

 a) Sound is produced when the object vibrates.
 For example, the production of sound from the strings of the guitar is possible because when the strings of the guitar are struck, there is vibrations generation which travels through air molecules and reaches our ear as sound.

-b) Sound from a sound producing body travel through air to reach our ears is explained with the help of a tuning fork.
-When a tuning fork is struck against a hard surface, there is production of vibrations that travel through air.
+b) Sound from a sound-producing body travels through the air to reach our ears and is explained with the help of a tuning fork.
+When a tuning fork is struck against a hard surface, there is the production of vibrations that travel through air.
 These waves are longitudinal and move in the same direction as the movement of the sound.
 This is how the sound reaches to our ears.

 Q62. a) An electric bell is suspended by thin wires in a glass vessel and set ringing.
 Describe and explain what happens if the air is gradually pumped out of the glass vessel.